 - Great place for a night out.

-Rochester is a historic town with a modern twist.
+Rochester is an historic town with a modern twist.
 Charles Dickens lived here for much of his life, and you’ll find places that pop up in his books still sitting among the town’s characterful streets, shops and ancient buildings today.

 You can spend your free time strolling around the local flea market or heading down to the river for some water sports.
-There's also an array of attractive cafés and restaurants to whet your appetite.

 Leisure and the arts